austinbutler/fps_conform/README.md

 Bash script to conform between NTSC and PAL.

+## Development Status

+Converting audio and video works.
+Working on adding SRT conversion as well.

 ## What's conforming?

 Conforming being defined as either speeding up or slowing down the duration to match the desired output framerate.
 This is generally how films and TV shows are converted between standards.